Step 1: Do your keyword research!

 - On next page, be sure to click the Keyword Ideas tab which will show you results of what people are ACTUALLY typing in.
 Look first at the Average Monthly Searches column to get a sense for what keywords are more popular.
 Then look at the Competition column to see how competitive these keywords are, meaning if your competitors’ sites are competing for these keywords as well.
 The IDEAL keywords would have high monthly searches with low competition, but that doesn’t mean you can’t seek out the others too!

 - You will need to research keywords for each and every webpage that you want to optimize.
-Go to Step 2 to learn how to implement this keyword research.
+Go to Step 2 to learn how to implement this keyword research into your pages and write proper meta data.

 Step 2: Optimize your web pages with page titles, URLs, and descriptions using your keywords